afro-systems/lxc-guac-setup/Readme.md

            proxy_set_header Connection $http_connection;
-           auth_basic "Authorized Users Only!"; # Will prompt you for a username and password before you're always to get to this location. auth_basic_user_file /etc/nginx/.htpasswd; # passwd file for authentication
+           auth_basic "Authorized Users Only!"; # Will prompt you for a username and password before you're always to get to this location. auth_basic_user_file /etc/nginx/.htpasswd; # passwd file for authentication }
-           #deny all; # If you're not accessing guac from home or NIPR, deny.
-        }
     listen 80; # We'll setup our redirect after we have certs }